lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### plugins

-Directory where Grafana will automatically scan and look for plugins.
+Directory where ThingSPIN will automatically scan and look for plugins.
 Manually or automatically install any plugins here.

 **macOS:** By default, the Mac plugin location is: `/usr/local/var/lib/grafana/plugins`.